RareMojo/YoBot-Discord/README.md

 ### Project Structure
 - `Root Directory:` Contains the main Python scripts for launching and setting up `YoBot`, as well as the following subdirectories:
     - `docs:` Contains the documentation for `YoBot`.
-    - `resources:` Contains all YoBot resources such as images, sounds, and texts.
+    - `resources:` Contains all `YoBot` resources such as images, sounds, and texts.
-    - `configs:` Contains JSON configuration files for YoBot.
+    - `configs:` Contains JSON configuration files for `YoBot`.
     - `logs:` The location for storing log files.
-    - `src:` Contains the main source code for `YoBot`'s features, divided into separate modules, including Cogs.
+    - `src:` Contains the main source code for `YoBot`'s features, divided into separate modules, including `Cogs`.
         - `bot:` This is where `YoBot` is stored.
 Contains anything especially particular for `YoBot`.
         - `events:` This is where all Discord related events will be stored.
 Unused currently.
         - `cogs:` This is where all Cogs will be stored.
-        - `utils` Contains utility functions for YoBot.
+        - `utils` Contains utility functions for `YoBot`.
 <br>

 ## Further Documentation